manyfold3d/website/sysadmin/security.md

 First, you should forbid privilege escalation, using the `no-new-privileges` security option.

 Then, you can set the container's capabilities by dropping all default capabilities, then adding back only the ones Manyfold really needs.
-Manyfold uses `CHOWN` permission to make sure temp and log files are writable by the `PUID` user, then uses `SETUID` and `SETGID` to actually change to that user.
+Manyfold uses `CHOWN` and `DAC_OVERRIDE` permissions to make sure temp and log files are writable by the `PUID` user, then uses `SETUID` and `SETGID` to actually change to that user.
 No others are required.

 On the docker command line, you can set these options using the following arguments:

-`--security-opt=no-new-privileges:true --cap-drop=ALL --cap-add=CHOWN,SETUID,SETGID`
+`--security-opt=no-new-privileges:true --cap-drop=ALL --cap-add=CHOWN,DAC_OVERRIDE,SETUID,SETGID`

 Or, if you're using docker-compose: